 Does Low Testosterone Cause Hair Loss?

-Male pattern baldness, known medically as androgenetic alopecia, is a hair loss condition that affects more than 50 million men and as many as 30 million women, a statistic reported by the National Institute of Health (NIH.gov).
+Male pattern baldness or female pattern baldness, known medically as androgenetic alopecia, is a hair loss condition that affects more than 50 million men and as many as 30 million women, a statistic reported by the National Institute of Health.
 Though incredibly common, hair loss conditions like androgenic alopecia can cause severe distress and decrease emotional well-being.
 Characterized by an M-shaped receding hairline with a bald spot on the crown in men and hair thinning along the part in women, male and female pattern hair loss occurs primarily due to a genetic predisposition for hair loss.
-Many patients believe that one of the significant causes of hair loss is low or exceptionally high testosterone levels.
+Many patients believe that one of the significant causes of hair loss is low testosterone levels.
 However, the reality of the situation is more complex.
 The first step to treating hair loss is to determine the type of hair loss and its root cause.
 When you have your first appointment with board-certified dermatologist Dr. Michele Green, she will examine the treatment area and determine the treatment option that will be the most effective for you.

+What is testosterone?
 What is Dihydrotestosterone (DHT)?

 Does low testosterone cause hair loss?